melissachen2000/melissachen2000/README.md

 😄 My pronouns are she/her/hers.

-🏫 I am a senior studying computer science at the University of Illinois at Urbana-Champaign with a minor in math.
+🏫 I am a PhD student at Northwestern University.
+I completed my undergraduate studies in computer science at the University of Illinois in May 2022.

-🔭 Last year, I was working on creating educational resources and activities with an awesome co-chair and committee.
-Some of our work is available at [Illinois WCS Explorations](http://wcs.illinois.edu/explorations/index.html).
-I have since moved into a new position where I'm focused on feedback mechanisms, inclusion, and improving the member experience at [Illinois WCS Growth](https://go.illinoiswcs.org/growth-home).

-💻 I'm also working with Girls Who Code @ UIUC to plan curriculum for outreach workshops!

-🌱 I’m currently learning about supporting individual and collaborative learning and working.
+🌱 I’m curious about how technology can be used to support students learning computer science.

 💻 Learn more about me [on my website](https://melissachen.notion.site).